gotchoices/MyCHIPs/doc/Tallies.md

 ### Invoicing
 An invoice is a request for payment from one party to another.
-When the parties share a tally, the invoice takes the form of a draft chit applied to the tally.
+When the parties [share a tally](#establishing-a-tally), this is pretty straightforward:
+One party enters a draft chit on the tally and waits for the other party (who will be paying) to approve it.
 The parties can negotiate over it until it is agreeable.
 Once signed by the remitter, it becomes a binding part of the tally.

-If an invoice is to be sent to a party who does not share a direct tally, it should be sent independently, off the CHIP network (such as via mail, email, QR code, etc.).
-Payment for this will be accomplished via a linear lift.
+If an invoice is to be sent to a party who does not share a direct tally, it is a little more complicated.
+The payment request must be sent independently, off the CHIP network (such as via mail, email, QR code, etc.).
+This is called an "out-of-band" communication and it is necessary because these parties don't really share any direct connection that can be trusted on-network.

+The actual payment for will be accomplished by way of a linear lift.
 So the invoice should include:

-  - The name of the system that hosts the recipient's CHIP account
+  - The name or IP address of the system that hosts the recipient's CHIP account
-  - Connection socket for the recipient's host system
+  - A connection socket endpoint for the recipient's host system
-  - An ID (possibly hashed) of the user who will be receiving payment
+  - The ID (possibly hashed) of the user who will be receiving payment
   - A list of routing hints (downstream host systems who may be well known)
   - The amount due
   - A reference field (order or merchandise number, for example)

 The payor system will attempt to generate a route to the recipient.
 If successful, a linear lift can be initiated to complete the payment.

 ### Normal Consumer Transaction (payment without a tally)
-- The vendor displays a generic invoice QR code as described above
+- The vendor displays a generic invoice QR code as described in the [Invoicing section](#invoicing).
   - This can be custom generated for the transaction; or
   - It can be generic (a printed decal with no amount or reference field)
 - The customer scans the invoice into his MyCHIPs app.